sakurakhadag/warmspringwinds.github.io/_posts/2015-08-23-google-summer-of-code-implementing-the-training-part-of-face-detection.md

 ![Aligned face three]({{ site.url }}/assets/img/orig_tree.png)

 As it can be seen the result is better.
+Because it is more similar to the features that were derived in the Viola and Jones paper.
+In this case this feature says that the regions or eyes are usually darker than the regions of nose.
+This is an example of weak classifier.
-This is because the binary tree is a worse classifier than a tree with 256 branches.
+The results are like this because the binary tree is a worse classifier than a tree with 256 branches.

+This is why there is still a place to improve the classifier by using trees from the paper.

+## Attentional Cascade.

+During the implementation I stricly followed the [Viola and Jones paper][viola_jones].

+## Results of the work by the end of the deadline of GSOC

+By the end of the GSOC I was able to implement the efficient evaluation part for face detection.
+So the script uses the trained xml file from OpenCV and is able to detect faces on the image.
+This was made with the help of OpenMP because some parts can be done in parallel and otherwise the detection takes too long.

+The training part was partially implemented and the delay was caused by the absence of information about the efficient algorithm for splitting the binary tree in case of categorical variables.